DAAK543/multinational-retail-data-centralisation807/README.md

 #### Task 4 - How many sales are coming from online

-Using pgAdminto run the query below
+Using pgAdmin4 to run the query below

 SELECT
    COUNT(*) AS online_sales_count